By Mathewos Michael, PE Principal |Charlotte, NC

 Project Manager Perspective: The real challenge

-And special credit goes to Layth Hussein, whose leadership in the early assessments and preservation design laid the foundation—both literally and figuratively—for everything that followed.
+And special credit goes to Layth Hussein, P.E., whose leadership in the early assessments and preservation design laid the foundation—both literally and figuratively—for everything that followed.

 Looking Ahead